CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Abstract

 \section{Abstract}

 Scene graphs are semantic abstraction of images that encourage visual understanding and reasoning.
 However, the performance of Scene Graph Generation (SGG) is unsatisfactory when faced with biased data in real-world scenarios.
-Conventional debiasing research mainly studies from the view of data representation, e.g. balancing data distribution or learning unbiased models and representations, ignoring the mechanism that how humans accomplish this task.
-Inspired by the role of the prefrontal cortex (PFC) in hierarchical reasoning, we analyze this problem from a novel cognition perspective: learning a hierarchical cognitive structure of the highly-biased relationships and navigating that hierarchy to locate the classes, making the tail classes receive more attention in a coarse-to-fine mode.
-To this end, we propose a novel Cognition Tree (CogTree) loss for unbiased SGG.
+Conventional debiasing research mainly studies from the view of balancing data distribution or learning unbiased models and representations, ignoring the correlations among the biased classes.
+In this work, we analyze this problem from a novel cognition perspective: automatically building a hierarchical cognitive structure from the biased predictions and navigating that hierarchy to locate the relationships, making the tail relationships receive more attention in a coarse-to-fine mode.
+To this end, we propose a novel debiasing Cognition Tree (CogTree) loss for unbiased SGG.
 We first build a cognitive structure CogTree to organize the relationships based on the prediction of a biased SGG model.
 The CogTree distinguishes remarkably different relationships at first and then focuses on a small portion of easily confused ones.
-Then, we propose a hierarchical loss specially for this cognitive structure, which supports coarse-to-fine distinction for the correct relationships while progressively eliminating the interference of irrelevant ones.
-The loss is model-independent and can be applied to various SGG models without extra supervision.
-The proposed CogTree loss consistently boosts the performance of several state-of-the-art models on the Visual Genome benchmark.
+Then, we propose a debiasing loss specially for this cognitive structure, which supports coarse-to-fine distinction for the correct relationships.
+The loss is model-agnostic and consistently boosting the performance of several state-of-the-art models.
+The code is available at: https://github.com/CYVincent/Scene-Graph-Transformer-CogTree.